uw-drupal/uw_boundless/README.md

 # Overview

-The Drupal 8 UW Boundless theme is port of the drupal 7 version.
-It is a itself a subtheme of Bootstrap.
+The Drupal 9 UW Boundless theme is port of the Drupal 7 version.
+It is a subtheme of Bootstrap.

-A notable change from the D7 version is that the .inc files that defined the content of the search area, the quicklinks flyout, the thin strip, and the footer have been replaced by regions into which you add a custom block that you define.
-This facilitates managing the content of those areas, but since custom blocks cannot be created when a theme is installed, it places the burden of creating three custom blocks and placing them in the proper region on the admin who installs the theme.

-Here are some suggested steps for creating and configuring blocks for the four new regions.
+Unlike the Drupal 7 version, custom blocks must be created manually.
+Below is suggested default code for the Thinstrip, Footer and Quicklinks blocks.

 ## Thinstrip